 You can also sprinkle the spice blend on pineapple, melon, and mango to enhance their sweetness and make your taste buds tingle with satisfaction.
 The best thing is that you can whip these appetizers together in a matter of a few minutes.
 Easy peasy!

 Also, use it on popcorn or potato chips to make the perfect snack for movie night.
-Rim a glass with Tajin for a twist on your favorite margarita.
+Rim a glass with Tajin for a twist on your favorite margarita, mangonada, or for Bloody Marys.
+It is essential in making homemade chamoy sauce.
+Tajin and chamoy are perfect ingredients for each other.

 You can usually get your hands on Tajin in most grocery stores as they are easily available.